 The same engine is used for detecting and cleaning malwares for each operating system and platform RAV AntiVirus is installed on.
-Thus, the intelligibility, the unity and the easy update of our programs are logically ensured for all the products from RAV AntiVirus family (RAV AntiVirus Desktop, RAV AntiVirus for Mail Servers, RAV AntiVirus for File Servers, RAV AntiVirus MailFilter and RAV AntiVirus for Instant Messengers).
+Thus, the intelligibility, the unity and the easy update of our programs are logically ensured for all the products from RAV AntiVirus family (RAV AntiVirus Desktop, RAV AntiVirus for Mail Servers, RAV AntiVirus for File Servers and RAV AntiVirus MailFilter).